tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 What could a child be doing in the bushes at this time of the night, I thought, trying to convince myself that I wasn’t scared and the situation was completely normal.

 A chill shimmied up my spine.
 I still didn’t see any signs of my brother or any other car in either direction.
-As I was about to decide my next line of action, the child voice came again.
+As I was about to decide my next line of action, the child’s voice came again.
 “Will you help me, sir?”

 “Who are you?”
 I managed to say, suddenly realizing I was shaking.